|

 can I get the textbook and supplementary materials?

-Instructor examination copies and student copies of Macroeconomics in Context, First Edition are available from M. E. Sharpe.
-The Table of Contents can be viewed here, as well as Sample Course Outlines that suggest how a course could be tailored to emphasize various concerns (such as neoclassical concepts, ecological issues, behavioral economics, and more).
+Table of Contents, as well as Sample Course Outlines that suggest how a course could be tailored to emphasize various concerns (such as neoclassical concepts, ecological issues, behavioral economics, and more).

 Who